AlpsMonaco/jsonserializer/README.md

 # jsonserializer
 This library aims to convert json string to C++ data struct in modern,fluent and fast way.
-Runtime safety and No C++ Excaption.
+Runtime safety and No C++ Exception.

 ## Simple Example